 Unlike many psychological horror films, The Feast doesn’t make you work too hard to understand the motivation of the main protagonist.
 With the help of some flashbacks that ensure you didn’t miss the point of something the only question I had was whether the punishment fit the crime.
 What this film definitely does is promote the kind of passion towards ecological matters and sustainability of the Earth and everything in it to a most extreme impassioned plea.

-The Feast was released on November 19th, 2021 in cinemas and VOD/Digital.
-For more folk horror on Mother of Movies check out Moloch / The Seeding / Brackenmore.
+The Feast was released on November 19th, 2021, in cinemas and on VOD/Digital.
+For more folk horror on Mother of Movies, check out Moloch, The Seeding, Brackenmore, and The Cellar.

 The Feast movie is rated